Basion-axial Interval (BAI)

 What part of my body can the basion-axial interval (BAI) be found?

-Generally speaking, Basion-axial interval (BAI) is a measurement radiologists can use to detect atlanto-occipital dissociation (where the head and neck become unstable).
+Generally speaking, basion-axial interval (BAI) is a measurement radiologists can use to detect atlanto-occipital dissociation (where the head and neck become unstable).

 The basion-atlas interval (BAI) is the distance between two points in your neck: the basion and the posterior arch of the atlas.
 Doctors use this measurement to check for injuries in the neck area.
 The basion is a point at the base of your skull, and the atlas is the first cervical vertebra in your neck.
+Basion-axial Interval (BAI) helps to rule out horizontal atlanto-occipital instability.

 How do Radiologists measure BAI?